bitquery/graphql-docs/docs/Examples/bitcoin/bitcoin-address-api.md

 Replace ADDRESS_HERE with the desired Bitcoin Address you want to query.
 This query fetches the first and last date, time of the transaction of the wallet in different formats you would need.

-## Get net inflow and outflow of bitcoin from an address
+## Bitcoin Address Inputs and Outputs Over a Date Range

 To get inflows and outflow of a bitcoin address, use following API.